guimorg/guimorg.github.io/_posts/2020-12-02-metaprogramming-101-en.md

 - Python checks for the metaclass' class (this happens both at the class level and module level, check here for [more info](https://www.python.org/dev/peps/pep-3115/))
   - If there is no metaclass defined, `type` - the default one - is used
-- Using the metaclass, creates a class object in-memory - remember the metaclass will create a class object, not a class instance!
+- Using the metaclass, Python creates a class object in-memory - remember the metaclass will create a class object, not a class instance!
 - Finally, instantiates the class's object!

 A very nice thing to know is that metaclasses don't actually need to be classes, you can also use functions as metaclasses!